1. HOME

 Masaki Awata

 Born in Seto City, Aichi Prefecture.
-After graduating from Aichi Institute of Technology in Toyota City, joined a local mechanical design firm.
-After four and half years employment there, moved to Kaneko Optical in 2004.
-Promoted from sales staff to store manager at the "COMPLEX + Nagoya Store" (the current Kaneko Optical Nagoya store), where he gained experience.
-In 2007, moves to the BACKSTAGE manufacturing department which forms the company's in-house manufacturing site in Sabae.
-Refines his technique as an eyeglass frame craftsman.
-Currently factory manager and guide to younger workers.
+After graduating from Aichi Institute of Technology in Toyota City, Awata joined a local mechanical design firm.
+After four and half years employment there, he moved to Kaneko Optical in 2004.
+Promoted from sales staff to store manager at the "COMPLEX+Nagoya Store" (the current Nagoya store of Kaneko Optical), where he gained front line experience.
+In 2007, Awata moved to the BACKSTAGE manufacturing department, the company's in-house manufacturing site in Sabae, where he refined his technique as an eyeglass frame craftsman.
+He is currently factory manager and serves as a guide to those who have joined after him.